JialiZhang1016/SubspaceIndexing_StiefelGrassmann/README.md

 (2) buildVisualWordList.m

-partition a given sample data set according to a tree of given height ht into leaf nodes
+partition a given sample data set according to a tree of given height into leaf nodes

 (3) SIFT_PCA.m